learn-co-students/swift-interfaceBuilder-readme-swift-intro-000/README.md

 ## Interface Builder

-You can think of Xcode as two fundamental parts: An _editor_, where you write the Swift code that makes your application run; and _Interface Builder_, which is the part where you lay out the graphical interface of your program—the buttons, toolbars, menus, images, and text that make up how your users interact with your program.
+You can think of Xcode as two fundamental parts.
+The first is an _editor_, where you write the Swift code that makes your application run.
+The second is  _Interface Builder_, which is the part where you lay out the graphical interface of your program—the buttons, toolbars, menus, images, and text that make up how your users interact with your program.
 Interface Builder is an important part of your Swift programming toolset.

-These two components, the editor and Interface Builder, are both parts of _Xcode_, and together, allow you to easily and rapidly develop both iOS and OS X graphical programs.
+These two components, the editor and Interface Builder, are both parts of _Xcode_, and together, allow you to easily and rapidly develop both iOS and OSX graphical programs.
 The great thing about Xcode is that it allows you to lay out your program's interface using graphical tools, then easily connect the graphical components of your program to Swift code that makes them work.

 In this lesson, you'll get a quick introductory tour to Interface Builder.
 Start that tour by creating an Xcode project for a new iOS program.
 For this lesson, you can just use Xcode's Single View Application template.
 After creating this project, you'll be greeted with Xcode's standard editing window: